maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

     $base-font-header:  $georgia     !default
     $base-color-header: #222         !default

-From this Sass partial we can effect typography throughout the site through Sass's ability to set up variables.
+I recommend setting up something like this if you are not using ours.
+From this partial we can effect typography throughout the site through Sass's ability to set up variables.

 For example, our definitions above begin with variables set to different font stacks.
 Variables can also be set to other variables, and in our case to the $base-font-family variable: the key to our application fonts.
 This variable is referenced by our \<body> tags font-family property, and will propagate throughout the entire application by virtue of the CSS we have written and the concept of CSS inheritance.